dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Simplifying the Interface without Breaking Existing Code {#SimplerInterfaces}

-Sometimes a method has a long list of arguments that is mostly uninteresting.
+Sometimes m_a method has m_a long list of arguments that is mostly uninteresting.
 For example:

 ```cpp